kgcreative/starting-point/README.md

 # Starting point

-Personal starting point for new projects
+A starting point for new projects